akamai/AkamaiOPEN-edgegrid-java/README.md

 # EdgeGrid V1 Signer bindings

-Signs [REST-assured][11] requests to OPEN API services, using EdgeGrid V1 signing algorithm.
+Signs HTTP requests to OPEN API services, using EdgeGrid V1 signing algorithm.

+Currently two bindings are available:

+* binding for [REST-assured][11]
+* binding for [Google HTTP Client Library for Java][10]

 ## Usage with REST-assured